NextronSystems/thor-manual/usage/beforeyoubegin.rst

-You can now generate licenses for a big set of systems, store all the licenses as ``thor-system1.lic``, ``this-system2.lic``" and so on in a sub folder ``./licenses`` and transfer the THOR program folder with the "licenses" sub folder to all the different system for which you have generated licenses and just run the ``thor.exe`` executable.
+You can now generate licenses for a big set of systems, store all the licenses as ``thor-system1.lic``, ``this-system2.lic``" and so on in a sub folder ``./licenses`` and transfer the THOR program folder with the "licenses" sub folder to all the different systems, for which you have generated licenses and just run the ``thor.exe`` executable.

 Upgrade THOR and Update The Signatures
 --------------------------------------